strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 An `Ingress` is a Kubernetes resource for allowing external access via HTTP/HTTPS to internal services, like the HTTP bridge.
 Even if you can create an `Ingress` resource, it is possible that it might not work out of the box.
-In order to have an Ingress working properly, an Ingress controller is needed to be running in the cluster.
+In order to have an Ingress working properly, an Ingress controller needs to be running in the cluster.
 There are many different Ingress controllers and Kubernetes already provides two of them:

 * [NGINX controller](https://github.com/kubernetes/ingress-nginx)